sekmo/movienight/README.md

 ## Feature roadmap:

+* Movie sync from TMDB - done
+* Move movie search from TMDB to local db
+* Get more details when searching for a movie (or while browsing your watchlist)
-* Public profile page
+* Public profile page - done
+* Unified search for movies and friends
+* Search directors (director page with movies)
+* Notifications for friendship requests
-* Facebook login
+* Facebook login (now just Google login)
 * Movie suggestor

 ## Possible features: